 Risks associated with silica nanoparticles

-By the AVICENN team – Last added June 2022
+By the AVICENN team – Last updated November 2024

 Risks, classification and evaluation

-Silica nanoparticles (SiO2) are used by industry in a wide range of applications, in the food industry, cosmetics, pharmaceuticals, diapers and sanitary napkins, but also elastomers, resins, paints and inks, etc.
+Silica nanoparticles (SiO2) are used in a wide range of applications: in the food industry, cosmetics, pharmaceuticals, diapers and sanitary napkins, but also elastomers, resins, paints, inks, etc.

 As confirmed by the annual assessments of the French declaration of substances in the nanoparticulate state published since the end of 2013, various nanoforms of silica are imported or produced in France.

-The potentially harmful effects of silica nanoparticles on healthSee1the references listed at the bottom of the page, section “elsewhere on the web” are increasingly documented.
+The potentially harmful effects of silica nanoparticles on health1See the references listed at the bottom of the page, section “elsewhere on the web” are increasingly documented.

-In 2021, silica nanoparticles were identified as one of the four categories of nanoparticles most at risk by a team from University College Dublin2Cf.
+In 2021, silica nanoparticles were identified as one of the four categories of most hazardous nanoparticles by a team from University College Dublin2Cf.
 A semiquantitative risk ranking of potential human exposure to engineered nanoparticles (ENPs) in Europe, Li, Y and Cummins, E, Science of the Total Environment, 778, July 2021.

-In March 2015, ECHA requested more information from industry on the silica nanoforms they manufacture, in order to complete the evaluation of these substances4DECISION ON SUBSTANCE EVALUATION PURSUANT TO ARTICLE 46(1) OF REGULATION (EC) NO 1907/2006 For Silicon dioxide, CAS No 7631-86-9 (EC No 23 1-545-4), March 2015.
-But in June 2015, ECHA’s “Board of Appeal” was notified of appeals by nanosilica manufacturers refusing to give the requested information: one isolated, by Grace (Germany)5Announcement of appeal – Grace GmbH & Co.
-KG, ECHA, August 2015: “The Agency has based its decision very largely on its own classification of SAS as a nanomaterial, a classification that the Agency is not empowered to make and that in any event is irrelevant to the toxicity of SAS; (d) The Contested Decision is disproportionate in that it is not appropriate or necessary to achieve the objective of protecting human health, and places an unduly heavy burden on the Appellants”the other grouped, bringing together 35 companies6Announcement of appeal – Evonik Degussa GmbH and others, ECHA, August 2015: “On 29 February 2012, silicon dioxide was included on the CoRAP due to initial grounds for concern relating to ‘the substance characterisation, nanoparticles and toxicity of different forms of the substance’.
+In March 2015, ECHA requested more information from industrialists on the silica nanoforms they manufacture, in order to complete the evaluation of these substances5DECISION ON SUBSTANCE EVALUATION PURSUANT TO ARTICLE 46(1) OF REGULATION (EC) NO 1907/2006 For Silicon dioxide, CAS No 7631-86-9 (EC No 23 1-545-4), March 2015.
+However, in June 2015, ECHA’s “Board of Appeal” was notified of 2 appeals by nanosilica manufacturers refusing to give the requested information: one from Grace (Germany)6Announcement of appeal – Grace GmbH & Co.
+KG, ECHA, August 2015: “The Agency has based its decision very largely on its own classification of SAS as a nanomaterial, a classification that the Agency is not empowered to make and that in any event is irrelevant to the toxicity of SAS; (d) The Contested Decision is disproportionate in that it is not appropriate or necessary to achieve the objective of protecting human health, and places an unduly heavy burden on the Appellants”, and the other from a group of 35 companies7Announcement of appeal – Evonik Degussa GmbH and others, ECHA, August 2015: “On 29 February 2012, silicon dioxide was included on the CoRAP due to initial grounds for concern relating to ‘the substance characterisation, nanoparticles and toxicity of different forms of the substance’.
 The Appellants claim, however, that none of those alleged grounds for concern are criteria for inclusion of a substance on the CoRAP.
 The Appellants argue that as a result the Agencys decision to include the substance on the CoRAP was adopted in breach of Article 44 of the REACH Regulation and must be set aside. (…) The Appellants claim that the mere fact that the substance meets the non-legally binding definition of ‘nanomaterials’ in Commission Recommendation 2011/696/EU on the definition of nanomaterial is not sufficient to justify the requests for information in the Contested Decision.
 By requesting information on the substance on the grounds that the substance meets the non-legally binding definition of ‘nanomaterials’ in the Commission Recommendation, the Agency failed to identify a valid concern that needs to be addressed through the substance evaluation procedure.”

 In addition to the French companies mentioned above, the signatories were companies :